Figure 8b: Mammary tumor removal, postop abscess and subsequent mammary tumors in female rat (Muys).

 Especially as the right groin area tumor grows rapidly.
 Despite precautions* being taken against decubitus, the size of this tumor, combined with Muys being overweight and suffering from hind leg paresis (weakening), causes a pressure sore on her left knee, for which the veterinarian prescribes Metacam (painkiller) and Clindobion cream (clindamycine 10mg/kg) 2-3x/day.

-In retrospect, due to the frequent “gasping attacks” and the size of the groin tumour, Muys’s keeper feels it would have been in Muys’s best interest to have her euthanized sooner, possibly two months earlier.
+In retrospect, due to the frequent “gasping attacks” and the size of the groin tumor, Muys’s keeper feels it would have been in Muys’s best interest to have her euthanized sooner, possibly two months earlier.

 The photograph on the left, taken prior to the mammary tumor removal surgery, shows the lump in Muys’s right groin area.
 The second photograph shows the condition of the incision a short while after the surgery.
 The subsequent photographs, taken respectively on day 4, 10 and 22 post-op, show the healing process.
 On day 4 the slight infection is visible, which Muys kept clean; the whitish flakes can also be seen.
 By day 22 the incision has healed completely.